-โHow much does a bike cost?โ We hear this question all the time, and with hugely varying prices within bike shops, we can understand why people ask.
-For recreational bikes, it can be as cheap as $150.
-For a pro-level racing bike, it can be a whopping $20,000.
+“How much does a bike cost?”
+We hear this question constantly, and with hugely varying prices within bike shops, we can understand why people ask.
+Recreational bikes can be as cheap as $150, while a pro-level racing bike can be a whopping $20,000.

-In this article, we will discuss what influences a bike's price, whether you should buy new or second hand, industry secrets, and also discuss how much does a good bike cost.
+This article will discuss what influences a bike's price, whether you should buy a new or secondhand bike, industry secrets, and how much a reasonable bike costs.

 How much does a bike cost?